drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 We want people in the community to feel included.
 By being more aware of how we treat each other and being intentional about the kinds of things we post, we can demonstrate that awareness.

-I also think we should look through the list of articles we’ve been compiling to read and see what should be shared, and make sure we are sharing factual resources as well - various information on diversity 101, links to sessions, presentations, articles, faqs, etc.
+We want to share the content that we are consuming, as well - links that we have compiled, links that are shared in the group, books that we read or recommend, and articles that we read.
+We also want to share information on basic Diversity 101, links to related sessions and presentations, as well as other factual resources.

 ## Tone